OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 You don’t need to provide us with any personal information in order to visit the Website.
 However, certain Services do require that you register for a SoundCloud® account and, by doing so, you will provide us with certain personal information:

-*   Essential Information: When you register any kind of SoundCloud® account, you will need to provide your email address and choose a password.
+*   Essential Information: When you register any kind of SoundCloud® account, you will need to provide your email address, your month and year of birth, and choose a password.
 In addition, if you register a premium account, you will also need to provide your real name, address and payment verification information.

 *   Profile Information: You may choose, at your discretion, to provide additional information for your public profile on SoundCloud® – for example: